-The members of TIGUE are also dedicated to outreach and community projects.
-In collaboration with Make Music New York, the trio has led two 10-week music education programs with inmates at New York City’s Rikers Island Correctional Facility, featured in both the New York Times and Rolling Stone Magazine.
+Along with performing, the members of Tigue are dedicated to outreach and community projects.
+In collaboration with Make Music New York, the trio has led three 10-week music education programs with adult and adolescent inmates at New York City’s Rikers Island Correctional Facility, featured in both the New York Times and Rolling Stone Magazine.
 Working with inmates in both men’s and women’s facilitates, the trio shared the communicative nature of music through West African musical traditions and hand drumming culminating with inmate performances for the Rikers population.
-TIGUE has also presented workshops and masterclasses with collegiate universities, elementary classrooms and community groups across the globe.
+Tigue has also presented workshops and masterclasses with collegiate universities, elementary classrooms and community groups across the globe.